Home About Treatments Dental Implants Smile Design Root Canal Treatment Contact FAQ Book Online

 Is root canal treatment really painful?

-The procedure itself when done under proper anaesthesia is not painful.
+The procedure itself, when done under proper anaesthesia, is not painful.
 Most patients are surprised by how manageable the appointment is.
 Any soreness after the procedure is mild and settles within a day or two.

 How many sittings does root canal treatment take?